-THIS Article WAS UPDATED ON December 28, 2020 TO reflect federal policy updates regarding cares act funding.
+THIS Article WAS UPDATED ON June 7, 2021 to include information about the American Rescue Plan Act.
+Previously, it was updated on December 28, 2020 TO reflect federal policy updates regarding cares act funding.

 Local governments have stepped up to help residents during the COVID-19 pandemic.
 Demands for existing and new public services soared amidst an unexpected transition to Telework.
 Though times are tough for everyone, City and County governments around the country have improved processes, identified needs in the community, and addressed the moment.